Capitol Image

 Background

 According to Minnesota Statutes 3.195 and 3.302 Subd.
-3, the Legislative Reference Library is to receive all documents published by the state and considered to be of interest or value to the library.
+3, the Legislative Reference Library is to receive all documents published by the state and considered to be of interest or value to the Library.
 The Library places a priority on acquiring reports mandated by the Legislature.
-However, since the Library began in 1969, it has also collected other Minnesota state documents, including consultants' reports and many earlier documents.
+However, since the Library began in 1969, it has also collected other Minnesota state documents, including consultant's reports and many earlier documents.

-Submit State Documents
+Submit Mandated Documents

 Legislative Reference Library